acij-ar/monitor-presupuestario/README.md

 - Global switch toggle for inflation adjustment
 - Global switch toggle for font size
 - Improve favicon legibility
+- Add link to the google spreadsheet used as DB

 ### Graphs an analysis